lambdageek/cppguide-wip/cppguide.md

 <div class="summary">

-Avoid using Run Time Type Information (RTTI).
+Do not use Run Time Type Information (RTTI).

 </div>